Selectra-Dev/frontend-interview-challenge/README.md

 Welcome!

-Here you will find a series of challenges to complete for your front-end interview.
-These are exercises based on real-life scenarios similar to the ones you can find in your daily life at Selectra.
+Here you will find a series of challenges for you to complete as part of Selectra front-end selection process.

+These are based on real-life scenarios similar to the ones you can find in your daily life at Selectra.

 ## Challenges